-ADIO Signs Memorandum of Understanding with Export-Import Bank of the United States (EXIM)
+ADIO Signs Memorandum Of Understanding With Export-Import Bank Of The United States (EXIM)

 Date

+Agreement to foster bilateral trade ties by facilitating imports and exports of raw materials, services, and technology

+Intended to drive collaboration in sectors including energy, critical minerals, infrastructure, telecommunications, and emerging technologies

-(MENAFN- Edelman) Abu Dhabi, UAE – 18 December 2024: Abu Dhabi Investment Office (ADIO) has signed a Memorandum of Understanding with the Export-Import Bank of the United States (EXIM), focused on fostering economic collaboration and strengthening trade ties between the United States and the United Arab Emirates.
+Abu Dhabi, UAE – 18 December 2024: Abu Dhabi investment Office (ADIO) has signed a Memorandum of Understanding with the Export-Import bank of the United States (EXIM), focused on fostering economic collaboration and strengthening trade ties between the United States and the United Arab Emirates.

 The Memorandum of Understanding was signed during Abu Dhabi Finance Week (ADFW), held under the patronage of His Highness Sheikh Khaled bin Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Chairman of the Abu Dhabi Executive Council, by H.E.
 Badr Al-Olama, Director General of ADIO, and Reta Jo Lewis, President and Chair of the Board of Directors at EXIM.